sdentro/icgc_consensus_copynumber/README.md

 | total_cn, major_cn and minor_cn | The total copy number and the copy number of the major and minor allele respectively |
 | star | Quality rating where 3 represents the highest quality, 2 medium and 1 the lowest |

-A file with the internally released PCAWG-11 consensus copy number profile.
+A file with the internally released PCAWG-11 consensus copy number profile in `output/pcawg11_consensus_profile`.
 The copy number is exactly the same as in the above file, but more columns have been added that provide information required for other analysis within PCAWG-11.
 It contains a row per copy number segment and with the following columns

 | Column | Description |
 | --- | --- |